JonasSchaub/FragmentFingerprints/README.md

 ### Tests
 The test class <i>FragmentFingerprinterTest</i> tests the functionalities of fragment fingerprinter.
-Among other things, it tests whether the bit and count fingerprint of a molecule has been generated correctly.
+Among other things, it tests whether the bit and count fingerprint of a molecule have been generated correctly.
 Furthermore, various methods of the CountFingerprint and BitSetFingerprint classes are tested.

 ### Test resources
 The test <a href="https://github.com/JonasSchaub/FragmentFingerprints/tree/FragmentFingerprint/src/test/resources/de/unijena/cheminf/fragment/fingerprint">"resources"</a> subfolder contains two text files.
 The text file named "FragmentList.txt" contains all key fragments.
-And the file named "MoleculeList.txt" contains fragments/substructures of molecules.
+And the file named "MoleculeFragments.txt" contains fragments/substructures of molecules.
 In total, 10 molecules with their corresponding fragments are stored in the file.

 ### Performance Test CMD Application